A device-independent protocol for XOR oblivious transfer: Numerically bounding the cheating probabilities for Protocol

 Using the fact that $\meas_{x|a}$ and $N^\prot_y$ act on different systems, the terms in the above expression can be rewritten in the form $\tr(\meas_{x|a}N^\prot_y N^\prot_{x|a}N^\prot_y \rho)$, which are terms in the NPA matrix.
 Bob's overall cheating probability is given by the maximum value (over all possible states and measurements as described above) of

-\paragraph{Cheating Alice.} Here we similarly assume dishonest Alice has measurement operators ${\meas}^\prot$ that are applied in her box when the Protocol~\ref{prot:XOTMS} subroutine is ran, and measurement operators ${\meas}^\test$ that are applied when Bob tests with Alice's box.
+\paragraph{Cheating Alice.} Here we similarly assume dishonest Alice has measurement operators ${\meas}^\prot$ that are applied in her box when the Protocol~\ref{prot:XOTMS} subroutine is run, and measurement operators ${\meas}^\test$ that are applied when Bob calls for the test.
 Bob's measurement operators $N_{y|b}$ are the same throughout.
 As in Bob's case, Alice's cheating probability when Bob runs the test is given by

 The only information Alice gets from Bob in the Protocol~\ref{prot:XOTMS} subroutine is Bob's output $y$.
 She uses this to choose a measurement to perform on her state, which produces an output $g$ that is her guess for Bob's input.
 This corresponds to a measurement operator $\meas^\prot_{g|y}$, and the probability of Bob producing output $y$ on input $b$ and Alice producing output $g$ on message $y$ from Bob is given by $\tr(\meas^\prot_{g|y}N_{y|b}\rho)$.
 Since honest Bob chooses his input $b$ uniformly, and Alice cheats successfully if her guess satisfies $g=b$, her cheating probability in this case is given by